redt1de/MaldevEDR/README.md

 MaldevEDR is a project I created to serve 2 purposes.
 1. I wanted to learn more about Windows API, and how detections work,
 2. Provide a tool that Red Teams can use during malware development, to gain insight into what target EDR/AV may see during an engagement.

-MaldevEDR does not perform prevent anything, it simply alerts to information.
+MaldevEDR does not perform prevent anything, it simply alerts with information.
 It is designed to be configurable so we can adapt to different EDR vendors and new tactics.

 ## TODO
 - [ ] Need a DLL to inject, and finish implementing the injection module
 - [ ] Clean up module exits, I have a feeling there may be some scenerios where channels block or errors prevent exit. plus its kind of a mess.
 - [ ] Devlop some real rules for the etw config.
 As of right now its just test rules.
+- [ ] Work on symbol resolution in ETW stack traces, code is there but it can be buggy
+- [ ] Fill in the cobra cmd descriptions with real info.

 ## Modules
 #### ThreatCheck
 - Performs static analysis on a file using Defenders CLI.
 This a plain and simple rip-off of Rasta-Mouse's ThreatCheck, just ported to Golang for use in this project.

 #### ETW
+- Monitors various providers, and alerts on events that match user specified rules.
-- ETW providers that require PPL such as Defenders Threat Intel, are handled differently than normal providers. there is a tool in cmd/ThreatIntelProxy that can be run in kernel mode, and will forward etw events to a named pipe.
-Up to you how you run this in PPL mode, but the easiest is via kdu.exe > vulnerable drivers (not not all work. -prv 1 has been so far)
+- Some ETW providers require PPL such as Defenders Threat Intel.
+These are handled differently than normal providers. there is a tool in cmd/ThreatIntelProxy that can be run in kernel mode, and will forward etw events to a named pipe.
+Up to you how you run this in PPL mode, but the easiest is via kdu.exe+ vulnerable drivers. (kdu.exe -prv 1 -pse "maldevedr etw ...")
 - ETW rules are handled application side instead passing them to the provider/consumer.
 This allows us to perform more checks using a custom query language.
+- ETW has an option to provide stack tracing in events (very little documentation on this).
+This can be enabled per provider in the config file via "stacktrace: true", but this is fairly resource intensive so use sparingly.
+May be handy for detecting syscalls if we can get symbol resolution working. e.g. if NtProtectVirtualMemory returns to userland code instead of ntdll.
 - See QUERY_LANGUAGE.md for more information on rule syntax

 #### Inject